This recipe for Filet Mignon with Marsala Caramelized Onions is the best dinner I’ve eaten in a long time!

 - thyme leaves, for serving

 - Prepare the caramelized onions: Heat the oil in a large skillet over medium heat.
-Add the onions.
-Sprinkle with salt.
-Cook the onions over medium to medium-high heat for 30 to 40 minutes, stirring often.
+Add the onions and sprinkle with salt.
+Cook the onions over medium to medium high heat for 30 to 40 minutes, stirring often.
 The onions will begin to brown, soften and reduce down.
-Once they are looking nicely browned and softened (about 30 minutes in), add the Marsala Cooking Wine.
-Turn heat to medium-high and continue to cook and stir until the wine cooks into the onions and evaporates.
+Once they are looking nicely browned and softened (about 30 minutes in), add the marsala.
+Turn heat to medium high and continue to cook and stir until the wine cooks into the onions and evaporates.
 Remove the onions from heat and sprinkle in the fresh thyme.
 Set aside.